 Running interactive Test Runner

-As we can see in the last screenshot, there is a command which allows us to open Cypress.
+As we can see in the last screenshot, there is a command that allows us to open Cypress.
 Indeed, it is a command that we will use to open Cypress Test Runner.
-Let’s enter this command in the terminal: node_modules/.bin/cypress open (in Windows OS it can look a bit different).
+Let’s enter this command in the terminal: node_modules/.bin/cypress open (in Windows OS, it can look a bit different).

 Cypress runs tests in a unique interactive runner that allows you to see commands as they execute while also viewing the application under test.
 We have here one testSample file to see how the test runner works.